 The instructions are organized by the various tasks involved when working in a team.
 Below you find operating instructions for project administrator.
 For team member instructions, see Tasks for Team Members.

 If you open ATLAS.ti, select the New Project button from the Welcome Screen.

-If a project is already open, select Project > New from the main menu.
+If a project is already open, select File > New > Create New Project.

 Enter a project name and click Create.